-Firstly you should know what is APA102 chip/APA104 chip/WS2812B chip, more details, pls click below tag for reference
+Firstly you should know what is APA102 chip/APA107 chip, WS2812B chip, SK6812 chip more details, pls click below tag for reference

 APA102 led strip

-Below all analysis is get from our customer:
+Below all analysis was got from our customer:

 "I contrast to the very timing-sensitive one-wire protocol of the WS2812,

-the APA102 uses a standard two wire SPI protocol – one clock line and one data line.
+the APA102 uses a stand two-wire fire SPI protocol – one clock line and one data line.

 Each LED has two inputs and two outputs which can be daisy chained.
 At the first